ParallelMaths/parallel/pages/10-35-summer-sums.md

 @[youtube](_dAAti0APEM?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=24_1 marks=2
-__24.1__ Which type of telescopes is less reliant on the quality of the glass?
+__24.1__ Which type of telescope is less reliant on the quality of the glass?

 * [ ] Refractive
 * [x] Reflective

----

-There are 3 choices for the first character, namely `V`, `X` or `P`.
-There are 10 choices for the second character, namely one of the digits 0, 1, 2, 3, 4, 5, 6, 7, 8 or 9.
-Because the second and third characters are different digits, the third character can be any one of the 10 digits, other than the second character.
-Therefore there are 9 choices for the third character.
-There is just 1 choice for the fourth character as this is the units digit of the sum of the second and third digits.

-It follows that the total number of voucher codes is `3 × 10 × 9 × 1 = 270`.
 :::